How to make kawakawa balm – a put-it-on-everything balm made from New Zealand’s wonderful native healing plant, kawakawa.

 Remove the mixture from the heat, and test to see if the consistency is to your liking.

 Do this by dipping a teaspoon into the mixture then popping into the fridge or freezer to set, at which point you can test the firmness.
-If it’s too soft, pop the mixture back over the heat and add more wax, if it’s too hard, add more of the infused oil.
+If it’s too soft, pop the mixture back over the heat and add more wax, if it’s too hard, add more of the oil.

 Once you’re happy, add essential oils if using – lavender, German chamomile and helichrysum are great choices for a skin-soothing effect.
+Mix in with a glass stirring rod.

 Because kawakawa has a few different applications topically, you might like to try some of these variations;